slawr/kuksa-can-provider/README-covesa-cdsp-iotdb.md

 # Support for Apache IoTDB and the COVESA Central Data Service Playground (CDSP)
+> [!NOTE]
+> This readme covers the extensions implemented in this fork.
+> For information on the wider upstream project see the [README.md](README.md)

 This work adds support for the CAN Provider to write to the Apache IoTDB timeseries database used in the COVESA Central Data Service Playground as a new northbound client type `apache_iotdb`.